ZainAliAljarardy/Three-Tier-Campus-Architecture/README.md

 ---

 ## 👨‍💻 Engineer's Oversight
-**This infrastructure is designed and documented to achieve 99.99% uptime and maximum throughput efficiency.**ندس **تم تصميم وتوثيق هذه الشبكة لتعمل بأقصى كفاءة ممكنة مع ضمان توافر الخدمة بنسبة 99.99%.**
+**This infrastructure is designed and documented to achieve 99.99% uptime and maximum throughput efficiency.**